wspr-ncsu/cardpliance/README.md

 5. Applications not using proper SSL to transmit Credit Card data to open network.
 6. Applications not securely transmitting Credit Card data to other applications.

-##How to run Cardpliance
+## How to run Cardpliance

-You can download the pre built jar file and run it using the command
+You can clone the repo and build the project using build.sbt or you can download the pre built jar file and run it using the following command

 java -jar cardpliance.jar t <apk directory> -a COMPONENT_BASED -mo CUSTOM_ANALYSIS -urcc <CC id file directory> -urcvc <CVC id file directory> -disp <CC displaying id file directory> -o <Output directory>